What is integrative psychiatry?

 Like an expensive car, your brain functions best when it gets only premium fuel.
 Eating high-quality foods that contain lots of vitamins, minerals, and antioxidants nourishes the brain and protects it from oxidative stress — the "waste" (free radicals) produced when the body uses oxygen, which can damage cells.

 Unfortunately, just like an expensive car, your brain can be damaged if you ingest anything other than premium fuel.
 If substances from "low-premium" fuel (such as what you get from processed or refined foods) get to the brain, it has little ability to get rid of them.
 Diets high in refined sugars, for example, are harmful to the brain.
 In addition to worsening your body’s regulation of insulin, they also promote inflammation and oxidative stress.
-Multiple studies have found a correlation between a diet high in refined sugars and impaired brain function — and even a worsening of symptoms of mood disorders, such as depression
+Multiple studies have found a correlation between a diet high in refined sugars and impaired brain function — and even a worsening of symptoms of mood disorders, such as depression.

 Mental health symptoms can stem from a complex interplay of environmental and genetic factors.
 Issues such as mood swings, short attention span, and anxiousness can be related to physical issues.
 With integrative psychiatry, diagnostic lab tests can help root out biological problems (vitamin D deficiency, thyroid dysfunction, anemia) that cause mental health symptoms.
 For example, Lyme disease, hormonal imbalances, and blood flow problems have been linked to psychiatric symptoms.
 In addition, comprehensive testing can reveal if there are any toxic substances (mold, pesticides, heavy metals) that may be affecting your brain and mental health.